Deutsche Bank's Sal Oppenheim to cut jobs in latest overhaul

-FRANKFURT (Reuters) - Deutsche Bank’s (DBKGn.DE) grip on wealth manager Sal.
+FRANKFURT, Nov 20 (Reuters) - Deutsche Bank’s grip on wealth manager Sal.
 Oppenheim tightened on Tuesday when the exclusive private bank said it will cut jobs and seek additional cost savings by sharing its parent’s resources.

 The move comes as a blow to the 220-year-old Cologne-based adviser to ultra-rich Germans, which has prided itself on being run at arms’ length from Deutsche Bank.